TeamMoodTrackerADY/MoodGuru/README.md

 Liscence warning due to application for [Free liscence of Chaquopy](https://chaquo.com/chaquopy/free-license/) being processed.

-For the next milestones, we will work on
+For future milestones, we will work on
 - Community feature allowing users to offer suggestions to one another.
 - Chart to visualize user's mood pattern over time.
 - Topic tagging on user's journal to provide more customized feedbacks.